 As people in the gig economy are not legally a part of the company, they cannot claim benefits, sick pay or paid time off.
 There have even been some reported cases of gig economy workers that do not even receive minimum wage.
 In the eyes of the law, businesses are contracting out work to people in the gig economy.
 As a result, this loophole bypasses many of the working laws set in place today.
 The risk that comes with hiring employees is now offloaded from the business to the individual.

 One benefit of being a gig worker is the work-life balance.
-Since the freelancer picks and chooses what jobs they want to work, this provides a great amount of flexibility in their schedule.
+Since freelancers pick and choose what jobs they want, this provides great flexibility in their schedules.
 As mentioned in a previous blog, a healthy work-life balance is one of the keys to success.
 Being constantly under stress can cause anyone to be demoralized and will eventually lead to burnout and negative emotions.

 Freelancing Isn’t Easy!

 Freelancers in a gig economy have to constantly search for their next gig.
 A common problem in the freelancing world is how to keep productivity high.
 For some, having the absolute freedom of choosing their work-life balance is too much to handle.
 Freelancers can often get into a state of laziness and plateau with their work and their motivation.
 Another problem with freelancing is the danger of social isolation.
 In the typical office setting, you have co-workers around you to interact with.
 In addition to interacting with co-workers, finding mentors and people to look up to can be crucial to a person’s professional development.
 These mentors and older figures help shape the younger generation of employees under them and can push someone from a good to the great employee.
 With freelancing, it is harder to find these types of people who are willing and readily available to help.

 The Gig Economy and the Security Industry